dokaniasourav/dokaniasourav/README.md

-Hello Reader,
+Howdy fellow reader,

-My name is Sourav [*@dokaniasourav*], and I recently graduated from Texas A&M University in Computer Engineering!
+I am Sourav Dokania[*@dokaniasourav*], a recent graduate from Texas A&M University with MS in Computer Engineering!

-Some of my faviouriate projects are as follows:
+Some favourite projects that I did in the past are as follows:
-1. Making a home-automation system using ESP32 and the corresponding Web Framework
+1. I made a home-automation system using ESP32 and a custom made switching triac circuit, along with its corresponding website and backend.
+Checkout some of that code here:
 2. Perceptron based cache prefetching filtering
 3. Line Integral Convolution on Digital Images using WebGL

 In my spare time I like to play Table Tennis, Badminton and go for swimming at times.
 My faviourite coding languages are C, C++ and